-On Sunday, June 5, 2022, Pope Francis attended Mass for the Solemnity of Pentecost in St. Peter's Basilica in the Vatican.
-The Mass was presided over by Cardinal Giovanni Battista Re, Dean of the College of Cardinals, with Pope Francis delivering the homily.
+On Sunday, May 28, 2023, Pope Francis presided over Mass for the Solemnity of Pentecost in St. Peter's Basilica in the Vatican.

 Read the full text of the Holy Father's homily below: